 “You are bright, you are smart, you are beautiful.”

 When Rey was 5 years old, his mom would dress him up like Superman, which makes for one of Rey’s favorite pastimes.
 He would get on the rail of their porch and jump, imagining he was going to fly.
 Rey loves to listen to music and watch inspirational videos.
-He wants to be an Evangelist and preach where God takes him.
-It is also very important to Rey to become a Manager in the Optical field one day.
-In 2012 Rey went to a Bible Institute and studied to be a Preacher.
+It is very important to Rey to become a Manager in the Optical field one day.
 He contributes anything and everything he can here at Museum Texas State Optical.
 Rey gives his best, eagerness, time and knowledge to all of TSO’s patients.
 “It makes me happy to help people out.” states Rey.
 Rey is very versatile, he is always willing to help out wherever he is needed and is fluent in Spanish.
 His proudest accomplishment is coming out of the Bible Institute with honors and 1st place.
 Rey’s favorite quote is from the Bible, written below: